jameswaweru/android-sunflower-flutter-clone/README.md

 # android-sunflower-flutter-clone
-A clone of android sunflower app built in clone
+A clone of android sunflower app built in kotlin